chmeee/twitter-fusefs/README.md

 * `replies`: when 'read' will output your replies
 * `timeline`: when 'read' will output your timeline (with your friends)
 * `updates`: when 'read' will output your tweets, when 'written to' will create a new tweet with the msg
+* `favorites`: when 'read' will output your favorite tweets
+* `status`:  when 'read' will output your status info

 ### Directories
 * `followers/`: has a list of files, each with a follower's nick